Soho / Nolita rent-stabilized apartments

 - Is a rent-stabilized apartment the same as rent-controlled?

-- No. Rent control applies only where a tenant or successor has occupied continuously since before July 1, 1971, a small and shrinking pool, typically in pre-1947 buildings.
+- No. Rent control applies only where a tenant has occupied continuously since before July 1, 1971, or a lawful successor has since taken over the tenancy (typically pre-1947 buildings), a small and shrinking pool.
 Rent stabilization is the much larger system and is what this page tracks.
 Both limit rent increases, but they are governed by different rules.

 - What is the difference between "listed as rent-stabilized" and a DHCR building match?